Datatype defining rewrite systems for naturals and integers

 A particular property of $\dname2$ concerns the addition of two nonnegative normal forms.

-\begin{proposition} With respect to addition of two nonnegative normal forms, the DDRS $\dname2$ in Table~\ref{tab:r2} is \textbf{deterministic}.
-That is, for nonnegative normal forms $t,t'$, in each state of rewriting of $t+t'$ to its normal form, only one equation (rewrite rule) applies. \end{proposition}
+\begin{prop} With respect to addition of two nonnegative closed normal forms, the DDRS $\dname2$ in Table~\ref{tab:r2} is \textbf{deterministic}, that is, for nonnegative closed normal forms $t,t'$, in each state of rewriting of $t+t'$ to its normal form, only one equation (rewrite rule) applies. \end{prop}

 \begin{proof} By structural induction on $t'$.
 For $t'\in\{0,1\}$ this is immediately clear.